corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-flow.md

 # Update the flow

-After you have written the contract and defined any necessary constraints, as described in the [Write the contract](tut-two-party-contract.md) section, you now need to update your flow to achieve three things:
+After you have written the contract and defined any necessary constraints, as described in the [Modify the contract](tut-two-party-contract.md) section, you now need to update your flow to achieve three things:

-* Verify that the transaction proposal you build fulfills the `IOUContract` constraints.
+* Verify that the transaction proposal you built fulfills the `IOUContract` constraints.
 * Update the lender’s side of the flow to request the borrower’s signature.
 * Create a response flow for the borrower that responds to the signature request from the lender.